sisthers/simple-bash-utils/README.md

 # simple-bash-utils
 Implementation of basic Bash utilities: cat and grep.
 My first project made during my education in School 21.
 Tests were not fully written by me.
+Works correctly on Ubunto 22.04.

 ## Usage
 ### Download